Deduktiva/magnolia-python/Python/Doc/library/socketserver.rst

       This function must do all the work required to service a request.
 The default implementation does nothing.
-Several instance attributes are available to it; the request is available as :attr:`self.request`; the client address as :attr:`self.client_address`; and the server instance as :attr:`self.server`, in case it needs access to per-server information.
+Several instance attributes are available to it; the request is available as :attr:`request`; the client address as :attr:`client_address`; and the server instance as :attr:`server`, in case it needs access to per-server information.

-      The type of :attr:`self.request` is different for datagram or stream services.
-For stream services, :attr:`self.request` is a socket object; for datagram services, :attr:`self.request` is a pair of string and socket.
+      The type of :attr:`request` is different for datagram or stream services.
+For stream services, :attr:`request` is a socket object; for datagram services, :attr:`request` is a pair of string and socket.

    .. method:: finish()